jsebrech/vanilla-benchmarks/README.md

 # Vanilla benchmarks

-These are benchmarks measuring how many vanilla web components (custom elements) can be added to a page in 1 millisecond, by adding 100.000 components using various strategies (see below) and measuring elapsed time until the browser has rendered the components.
+These are benchmarks measuring how many vanilla web components (custom elements) can be added to a page in 1 millisecond.

 The focus of this benchmark is on measuring component overhead for the simplest component that actually renders something.
 Each component renders a span containing just a single dot `'.'`.